EdwardAngert/coder/docs/admin/networking/index.md

 ## Requirements

+For a complete port-by-port table of what each component needs, see [Network Requirements](./requirements.md).
 In order for clients and workspaces to be able to connect:

 > [!NOTE]
 > We strongly recommend that clients connect to Coder and their